-The only thing I'm left with is my primary rental property which has an interest rate of 3.35% with four years left on a 5/1 ARM.
-I would ideally like to refinance this ARM to another ARM at closer to 2.75%, however, the mortgage amount is small and I plan to either sell the property within five years or just let it float after the lock is over.
-In four years, the principal will be reduced by another 13% or so if I add no extra payments, giving me some buffer in case rates rise.
+The only thing I'm left with is my primary rental property.
+It has an interest rate of 2.625% with four years left on a 5/1 ARM.
+I would ideally like to refinance this ARM to another ARM at closer to 2.25%.
+However, the mortgage amount is small.
+Therefore, I plan to either sell the property or just let it float after the lock is over.
+In four years, the principal will be naturally be reduced by another 13%.
+This gives me some buffer in case rates rise.

 The investor in me does not believe the Fed will allow the 10-year yield to continue ramping so soon.
 As a result, I am going LONG the 10-year bond by buying the ETF, IEF.
 I don't plan to make or lose more than 3% on IEF.
 As a result I've dumped a chunky 35% of my rollover IRA into the name.
 IEF is my hedge against a collapse in equities and a place to park my cash which earns nothing.
 My year-end target for the 10-year yield is 2% or lower.